 The ILO/Japan Multi-bilateral Programme, under the overall guidance of the Regional Director in ILO-ROAP, works in close collaboration with specialists in ILO Decent Work Teams and ILO Country Offices in the target countries in the region.
 The ILO/Japan Multi-bilateral Programme Desk comprising Chief Technical Adviser,, Programme Officer, Programme Assistant, is responsible for ensuring the smooth delivery of the projects to the beneficiaries in the region as well as the management of CTA and other staff in the projects in ILO-ROAP, Decent Work Teams and Country Offices.

 An Annual Review Meeting is normally organised yearly, as a mechanism for the Government of Japan and the ILO to share experiences and lessons learned, report the progress of continuing activities and agree upon the forthcoming year’s work plan.

 Over 37 years, the ILO/Japan Multi-bilateral Programme has significantly contributed to the improvement of labour administration, labour standards and employment in the region by various projects including capacity building, regional and national seminars, network building, training, research and personnel contribution of Japanese technical officers.
 Examples of current achievements are for instance:

-- Promotion of Decent Work for Young Women and Men Through Enhancement of Employment Possibilities in Sri Lanka (Sri Lanka 2007-2010) has contributed the alleviation of unemployment and underemployment among rural people through vocational training, entrepreneurship training, improved employment services and curriculum to teach wide range of skills.
+- Promotion of Decent Work for Young Women and Men Through Enhancement of Employment Possibilities in Sri Lanka (1 January 2007-31 December 2010) has contributed the alleviation of unemployment and underemployment among rural people through vocational training, entrepreneurship training, improved employment services and curriculum to teach wide range of skills.